Real-Life Car Accident Jury Verdicts

 After deliberating for about 1½ hours, a jury returned a verdict of $20,000 for Mr. Reusche.

 Analysis: Because Mr. Reusche had to go through shoulder surgery, a jury might have been expected to award more for pain and suffering than this one did.
-Apparently, Mr. Reusche had "demanded" $30,000 before trial, but Ms. Lutz's insurance company, Allstate, offered only $14,000.
+Mr. Reusche "demanded" $30,000 before trial, but Ms. Lutz's insurance company, Allstate, offered only $14,000.
 After paying an expert witness (his orthopedic surgeon) to testify, and considering the time and hassle that it took to get the case to trial, it turned out that going to court didn't add much, if anything, to what Mr. Reusche would have netted if he had accepted the defense's settlement offer.
 Of course, it's always easy to make these judgments after the case is over.

-Texas Jury Verdict in Car Accident Case Involving Pedestrian Death
+Texas Case Involving Pedestrian Death

-52 year-old David Peterson was standing on a sidewalk outside his car in a parking lot, when a van driven by Victoria T. Esparza, an employee of American Habilitation Service, Inc. (AHS), jumped a curb, hit two parked cars and then struck Mr. Peterson.
+Fifty-two year old David Peterson was standing on a sidewalk outside his car in a parking lot, when a van driven by Victoria T. Esparza, an employee of American Habilitation Service, Inc. (AHS), jumped a curb, hit two parked cars and then struck Mr. Peterson.
 The lawyer for the plaintiff argued that Ms. Esparza was going at least 30 miles per hour when she hit Mr. Peterson and that AHS negligently hired Ms. Esparza because she had a poor driving record.
 (Learn more about employer liability for employee-caused car accidents.)

 Mr. Peterson sustained multiple fractures throughout his lower, upper and mid-body, a brain injury and a subarachnoid hemorrhage.
 He died as a result of his injuries.